sisatech/vorteil-documentation/doc/api/germination/graphhql-germ-creation/README.md

-# Starting a germination
+# Starting a request
-The germination can be started by a sending Graphql request that resembles the request name.
  An example provided below for packing a project.
+Pack is able to be replaced with Build, Push, Provision or Unpack.

 	mutation{
 		pack(germ:"/home/sisatech/Documents/projects/helloworld"){